top of page

 If you've ever heard the term cross lease and felt your eyes glaze over slightly, you're not alone.

-Cross leases are one of those very New Zealand property inventions — dreamed up decades ago by some very clever lawyers, embraced by councils, and now responsible for countless “Wait… what does that mean?” conversations at open homes.
+Cross leases are one of those very New Zealand property inventions — dreamed up decades ago by some very clever lawyers, embraced by councils, and now responsible for countless "wait, what does that mean?" conversations at open homes.
+I have them regularly.

 They sound complicated.
 They can be complicated.
 But they're also far more common — and far less scary — than many people think.